 A member asked about mental health.
-The Head of Social Work Improvement said there is a big need amongst Care Leavers, but often the counselling service is not meeting their needs because young people do not want to always talk to professionals, but often someone they have a relationship with.
+The Head of Social Work Improvement said there is a big need amongst Care Leavers, but often the counselling service is not meeting their needs because young people do want to talk always to professionals, but often someone they have a relationship with.
 Loneliness is a big issue.